DeluxeOwl/chronicle/README.md

 	id AccountID

 	openedAt   time.Time
-	balance  int // we need to know how much money an account has }
+	balance    int // we need to know how much money an account has holderName string
+}
 ```